-Knowing how to use taxis in Asia the right way will save you energy, money, and a lot of headache.
+Knowing how to use taxis in Asia the right way will save you energy, money, and a lot of headaches.
 From arrival to departure, you'll inevitably be using taxis to get around on your trip to Asia.

 Although there are an honest few still out there, taxi drivers are famously some of the fastest-talking tricksters encountered on the road.
 Fortunately, there are some easy ways to keep transactions positive and profitable for both parties.